fewlines-education/dev-bootcamp-exercises/02_programming/16_typescript_oop/02_orange_tree_part_one/README.md

 ## Specs

-Before starting to implement any logic, we are going to start by creating an `abstract` class called `Tree`.
+Before starting to implement any logic, we are going to start by creating a class called `Tree`.
 This will be your blueprint to make all kinds of trees (but in our case, an orange tree).

 The class `Tree` should have the following attributes: